asfathahamed/EDGE-Components-Hackathon-2019/polymer/components/notification-banner/README.md

 # \<notification-banner\>

-a customized notification banner in Polymer 3.0
+a customized notification banner component in Polymer 3.0

 ## Install the Polymer-CLI